flatironinstitute/SlurmUtil/README.md

 ./StartSlurmMqtMonitoring_1
 ```

+## Getting Started
 ### Prerequisites and Environment setup
+Slurm should be installed and slurm configuration file can be accessed at /etc/slurm/slurm.conf.

 Use module to add needed packages and libraries.
 ```
 module add slurm gcc/10.1.0 python3
-[yliu@scclin011 utils]$ module list
 Currently Loaded Modulefiles:
  1) slurm/18.08.8   2) gcc/10.1.0   3) python3/3.7.3
 ```
-Slurm is installed and slurm configuration file is at /etc/slurm/slurm.conf

-### Download and modify pyslurm source
+### Download, modify and compile pyslurm
 Download pyslurm and untar the zip file.
 Check https://pypi.org/project/pyslurm/18.8.1.1/#history for requirement.

 cd <pyslurm_source_dir> and modify setup.py to set slurm directories by modifying: